The Ultimate Guide To Donor Acquisition With Salesforce NPSP To Help You Boost Your FundraisingLast Updated on

 Organizations that do choose to use leads do so because they want to run reports on things like how many leads turn into donors or how long did it take from the time a person went from being a lead to being a donor.

-We recommend using leads if you want to report on these things or if you want to use Salesforce as native web-to-lead form.
+We recommend using leads if you want to report on these things or if you want to use Salesforce as a native web-to-lead form.

 If you do choose to use leads, that’s fine.
 You need to clearly define your process regarding when leads become contacts and when you convert them.